Shorleyshor/Deep-learning-Challenge/README.md

 •	The SPECIAL_CONSIDERATIONS_N column was dropped, as it was redundant to the SPECIAL_CONSIDERATIONS_Y column.
 •	All columns were then scaled using StandardScaler.

-Compiling, Training, and The Evaluating
+Compiling, Training, and The Evaluating:

 In the initial model I used, two hidden layers were used with a of 80 and 45 neurons respectively.
 In both hidden layers, "relu" activation function was used and "sigmoid" activation function was used for theoutput.
 This gives a result with an Accuracy of 0.728 (72.8%) and Loss of 0.567.
 For the second model, three hidden layers were with a of 80, 50 and 40 neurons respectively.
 The "leaky relu" activation function was used in all three hidden layer and "sigmoid" activation function was used for the out-put.
 This gives a result with an Accuracy of 0.727 (72.7%) and a Loss of 0.555.
 In the third Model, three hidden layers were also deployed with 80,50 and 40 neurons respectively.
 In all three hidden layers, the "tanh" activation function was used, and "sigmoid" activation function was used for the out-put.
 This produced a result with an Accuracy of 0.728 (72.8%) and Loss of 0.554.
 From the Analysis above, not much difference is noticed in both the loss and accuracy of all three models.
 All modes show a result with accuracy withing 72.8% and loss of 0.555.
 Across all three of my attempts, I never managed to raise my models' accuracy above 72.8%.

-Summary
+Summary:

 Being a complex machine, Neural Network has lot of moving parts to keep track of.
 Neural Network is a complex machine with “black box” nature and it’s difficult to understand how it arrives at certain prediction.
 Therefore, its difficult to predict what would help improve accuracy of this model to the desired result of above 75% accuracy except for a lot of brute-force experimentation.
 Tweaking and adjusting the hyperparameters doesn’t seem to be so effective.
 Maybe other machine learning method like Random Forest may be more effective.